 How To Buckle Up Correctly

 People sometimes forget that seat belts have to be worn properly to provide maximum protection.
 The strap that goes across your lap should not be resting on the stomach.
 Instead, make sure it fits snugly (but not too tight) over the hips and upper thigh.
-The shoulder belt goes across the shoulders and upper middle of your chest, again, snugly, but not too tight.
-Never secure the strap under your arms or behind your back, and don’t let it fall across your neck or face, as this increases the chances of injury in an accident.
+The shoulder belt goes across the shoulders and upper-middle of your chest, again, snugly, but not too tight.
+Never secure the strap under your arms or behind your back, and don’t let it fall across your neck or face.

 Seat Belt Safety for Infants and Children

-- Rear-facing child safety seat.
-Children should ride in rear-facing car safety seat as long as possible until they reach maximum weight and height restrictions stated by the manufacturer.
+Children should ride in a rear-facing car safety seat as long as possible until they reach maximum weight and height restrictions stated by the manufacturer.
 The child should always ride in the back seat of the car.

-- Forward-facing child safety seat.
 Children who have outgrown rear-facing seats should use a forward-facing seat with a harness.
-The seat should be placed in the back seat until the child reaches the upper height or weight limit of the seat according to CSS manufacturer.
+The seat should be placed in the back seat until the child reaches the upper height or weight limit of the seat according to the child safety seat manufacturer.

-- Booster seat.
-When a child exceeds the weight and height limits of a forward-facing safety seat, they should then transition to a belt-positioning booster seat.
+When a child exceeds the weight and height limits of a forward-facing safety seat, the child should then transition to a belt-positioning booster seat.

-- Seat belt.
-When a child grows to four feet, nine inches tall — usually around age eight and twelve– they can begin wearing a regular seat belt.
-Even so, they should remain in the rear of the car until at least 13 years of age.
+When a child grows to 4 ft., 9 in. tall — usually around age 8 and 12 — he or she can begin wearing a regular seat belt.
+Even so, the child should remain in the rear of the car until at least age 13.

 No matter what age, wearing a seat belt is serious business.
-Buckle up every time you get in the car and the life you save just might be your own.
+Buckle up every time you get in the car.
+The life you save just might be your own.